anu-bdsi/workshop-intro-to-linux/week2_tutorial.md

 ## Redirections

 Redirection is a feature in Linux such that when executing a command, you can change the standard input/output devices.
-The basic workflow of any Linux command is that it takes an input and give an output.
+The basic workflow of any Linux command is that it takes an input and gives an output.

 * The standard input (stdin) device is the keyboard.
 * The standard output (stdout) device is the screen.